 PoliDashboard is a data visualization tool designed to help voters, journalists, and campaign staffers to learn about the political and social issue ads that are being shown to users on Facebook and its various other products including Instagram.
 The data is automatically updated every four hours via the Facebook Ad API.

 The dashboard is developed by the Social Media Lab at Toronto Metropolitan University as part of an international election transparency initiative.
 Country-specific modules are presented in partnership with various academic and civic partners in countries where the Facebook Ad Library is available.
+The open source code of Polidashboard is now available on GitHub.

 The aim of the dashboard is two-fold: 1) to put a spotlight on people and organizations vying for voters’ attention on social media, and 2) to bring more transparency to online political discourse.
 Specifically, PoliDashboard features information about political advertisers and the ads that they are currently running on Facebook and its various other online services, including Instagram.
 It is designed to give voters a bird’s eye view of how individual advertisers, such as political parties, spend their ad budget on Facebook as a whole and who they are targeting with their various ads based on age, gender and geography.